qbzgrp/qbzgrp.github.io/content/_index.md

       text: |
         <br>

         Lipids are structurally very diverse molecules.
 Different classes of lipids have different chemical properties, which makes their separation and identification from a complex biological sample very challenging.
-We developed methods for comprehensive lipidomic analysis, which include offline 2DLC separation coupled with high resolution mass spectrometry, novel ion chemistry OzNOxESI for determination of C=C unsaturation within lipids, isobaric chemical labeling for more sensitive and multiplexed analysis of gangliosides, and very specific method for distinguishing isomeric oxylipins.
+We developed methods for comprehensive lipidomic analysis, which include offline 2DLC separation coupled with high resolution mass spectrometry, novel ion chemistry OzNOxESI for determination of C=C position within unsaturated lipids, isobaric chemical labeling for more sensitive and multiplexed analysis of gangliosides, and very specific method for distinguishing isomeric oxylipins.

   - block: hero
     content: